 Mango freezes okay.
 After defrosting, it turns softer and a bit mushy, so it works best in smoothies, cooked dishes, and baked goods.
-To freeze the fruit, cut it into chunks, pre-freeze on a cookie sheet, and transfer it into a freezer bag to freeze for the long term.
+To freeze the fruit, cut it into chunks, pre-freeze on a cookie sheet, and transfer into a freezer bag.
+Or freeze the mango pureed.

 Does Mango Freeze Well?